InternetOfUs/interaction-protocol-engine/Norms.md

 - A **String** value is a sequence of any characters between single quotes (``'``) or a sequence of characters that starts with a lower case followed by letters, numbers or the underscore.
 For example: ``'String value'`` or ``id``.
 - An **Array** value is a list of values between quadratus and separated by commas.
 For example: ``['One',2,[3,'three']]``
-- A **Json** value that is mapped as the predicate ``json`` and with an array as argument where its elements are pairs of field name and value separated by an equals.
+- A **Json** value that is mapped as the predicate ``json`` and with an array as an argument where its elements are pairs of field name and value separated by an equals.
 For example: ``json([id='1',goal=json([name='Eat together'])])``.
   You can read more about the conversion from JSON to a predicate [here](https://www.swi-prolog.org/pldoc/doc_for?object=json_read/2).
   Attention if the field name does not start with a lower case followed for letters, numbers or the underscore, it must be written as a string between single quotes.
 For example: ``json(['Action'='Questions 1','Message'=''])``
 - An underscore (``_``) to mark that it accepts any value.
 In other words, that the value that matches this position is ignored.

 As you have read before the norms are defined in different data models in the WeNet platform.
 The norms that affect any interaction that a user is involved in are defined on the profile of the user.
-You can modify these norms by doing HTTP CRUD request over the WeNet profile manager.
-For the interaction that do any user in a community the norms are defined on the community profile.
-You can modify these norms by doing HTTP CRUD request over the WeNet profile manager.
+You can modify these norms by doing an HTTP CRUD request over the WeNet profile manager.
+For the interaction that does any user in a community, the norms are defined on the community profile.
+You can modify these norms by doing an HTTP CRUD request over the WeNet profile manager.
 For modifying the logic that is involved in a task you must modify the norms defined on the task and its type using HTTP CRUD requests over the task manager.